LaurenC2022/web-dev-edu/README.md

 The purpose of posting educational assignments in a repository is to reference code snippets and completed projects i have done.
 I expect this repo will help with recall when I am stuck on a simple project or want to quickly remember how code renders on a browser.

 ## Free Code Camp
 - Free Code Camp does a few things well: Content is easy to start doing without any prior knowledge and no insturctor is required to complete the work.
 Free Code Camp would be an excellent option as a daily warmup or transition activity for a group who may finish an assignment at different times.
+Students will need to be taught where to look for help: FCC Forums, MDN docs, CSS Tricks, https://www.w3schools.com or https://devdocs.io.
+Con: full solutions can be found online
 - Part of lesson: warm up

 ### Responsive Web Design